PAndreew/vigil_vite/README.md

     *   `Alt + O`: Paste Original (Bypass).
     *   `Esc`: Cancel Paste/Upload.

-## 🔮 Project Roadmap & Commercial Goals
+## 🛣️ Project Roadmap
 Vigil is currently in Public Alpha.
 We are committed to keeping the core browser extension open-source and free for individuals.
 Future Development Roadmap:

-- [x] Local PII Detection (Email, Phone, CC)
+- [x] (!Partially) Local Sensitive Data Detection (API key, Email, Phone, CC)

 - [x] (!Partially) File Upload Scanning

+- [ ] Scan Uploaded Images

 - [ ] Custom Regex Rule Builder (UI)

+- [ ] Logging

 - [ ] Team Management (Centralized Policy Administration) *

 - [ ] Compliance Reporting (Audit Logs & Analytics) *

-* These features are planned for a future "Vigil for Business" self-hosted/managed offering to support the project's sustainability.
+> *These features might be part a future "Vigil for Business" self-hosted/managed offering to support the project's sustainability.
 Interested in using Vigil at your company?
 We are looking for early design partners to help shape the business features.
-[Open an issue] or [Email us] to chat.
+[Email us](vigil.dlp.info@gmail.com) to chat.

+## 🐛 Bugs

+Due to the browsers' highly event-driven nature and the plethora of frameworks employed for web development it is quite tricky build robust features that works across the large majority of AI chatbot websites.

 ## 🤝 Contributing

 We welcome contributions!
-Please see `CONTRIBUTING.md` for details on how to submit pull requests, report issues, and request features.
+If you do so, please:

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)